 While all outcomes across the institution begin at the institutional mission statement and work down to program then course level, all assessment efforts begin at the course level and move to program, then institution level.
 When it comes to assessment, what happens at the course level drives all other forms of assessment.
 Consistent course level assessment serves many purposes.
 First, it is the catalyst for curriculum and lesson changes that improve student learning.
-Secondly, it is the vehicle by which instructors hold themselves accountable to their students, making sure that students are leaving with the knowledge and skills listed in the course outcomes.
+Secondly, it is the vehicle by which instructors hold themselves accountable for their students, making sure that students are leaving with more knowledge and skills than they had when they entered the course.